greim/stoar/readme.md

 });
 ```

-Now anyone can be notified when the count increases to five or more.
+Now anyone who did `emitter.on('countPassedThreshold', handler)` will be notified when the count increases to five or more.
 You can also have an optional `init` method which runs once at the start.

 ```js